bryceamacker/terraform-mgmt-bootstrap/README.md

-# Terraform Management Hub with Bootstrap for Azure DevOps
+# Terraform Bootstrap for Shared Management & CI/CD

-This repo holds a set of run-usable generic scripts and Terraform configuration to "bootstrap" a project in order to be able to start using Terraform with Azure and running Azure DevOps Pipelines to deploy further resources via Terraform
+This repo holds a set of reusable generic scripts and Terraform configuration to "bootstrap" a project in order to be able to start using Terraform with Azure.
+This paves the way for the set up of Azure DevOps Pipelines to deploy further resources.
+This aligns with the common "hub & spoke" style of Azure architecture. where one shared set of management resources are used to support the deployment and management of one or more spokes through automated CI/CD pipelines.
+These spokes could be separate subscriptions or simply multiple environments in different resource groups for hosting simultaneous instances of an app.

-This aligns with the common hub & spoke model where one shared set of management resources are used to support the deployment and management of one or more spokes through automated CI/CD pipelines.
-These spokes could be separate subscriptions or simply multiple environments in different resource groups for hosting simultaneous app.
+Note.
+There is no dependency or relation to the [hub & spoke network topology](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/hub-spoke-network-topology)

 There's four main outcomes of this repo:

 - Bootstrap of backend state in Azure Storage for all Terraform to use.
-- Deployment (and redeployment) set of shared, management or hub resources.
+- Deployment (and redeployment) set of shared, management resources.
 - Creation of service principals with role assignments in Azure AD.
-- Initial configuration of Azure DevOps.
+- Initial configuration of Azure DevOps or GitHub Actions

 All of the scripts in this repo are intended to be run manually and infrequently, and called from an administrators local machine or Azure Cloud Shell.
 There is no automation or CI/CD, this is by design - the purpose of this repo is to allow further CI/CD to happen.